AmitCyberbells/flock-customer-ios-new/README.md

-# flock-ios-customer
+# flock-android-customer
-flock ios is a repo to store ios application (react-native)
+This is repo for customer android application